CLEANit/slurm/README.md

 ## Job accounting and priority
 Slurm is configured to keep track of job usage and schedule jobs based on a fair share priority.
 That is, users who consume more resources will be prioritized below infrequent users.
-Each running job has an associated "cost" which is billed based on the resources requested.
-For example, a four-GPU job will be billed at 4x the rate of a single-GPU job, and GPUs will be billed based on their memory/performance, with higher-performing GPUs (e.g. bumblebee), costing more than the others.
+Each running job has an associated "cost" that is billed based on the resources requested.
+For example, a four-GPU job will be billed at 4x the rate of a single-GPU job, and GPUs will be billed based on their memory/performance, with higher-performing GPUs (e.g. bumblebee, chromia), costing more than the others.

 ### Free queues
 There are some "free-queues" which cost nothing against your priority to run in.
 These are the `lp*` queues (`lp=low priority`), and the `gpu_med` (gpu, medium priority) queue.
-Jobs will, however be instantaneously preemtpted by jobs submitted to higher priority queues, so these should only be used for long-running, frequently-checkpointing jobs.
+Jobs will, however be instantaneously preemtpted by jobs submitted to higher priority queues, so these should only be used for long-running, frequently-checkpointing jobs that are prepared to die at any given time.

 ## Node-agnostic queues
 Jobs submitted to the `gpu`, `cpu`, and `gpu_med` partitions will be run on _any_ available node.
 If you would like your job to run on a specific node, make sure to specify `--nodelist=nodename` to sbatch.  *Be very careful in these queues as there is no shared filesystem.  e.g. if you submit your job with `-p gpu` from `arcee:/home/experiment`, the job could run on `ratchet` with working directory `ratchet:/home/experiment`.
 In the ideal case, the files will not exist and your job will fail, but worst case you will unexpectedly overwrite some files on `ratchet`.